:: Friday, September 29, 2006 ::

 "We have three ingredients for success," Fuller said.
 "There's clearly strong interest in a classical and disciplined liberal arts college that takes seriously the idea that parents and students are its customers.
 Second, the demographics of the next decade will generate a significant boom of college-age students.
 And third, the College is positioned to offer a rich campus experience in a state known for great colleges and universities."

+The College will sit at the core of a long-term vision to establish a lifelong learning center at the Lynch Station site, including a retirement community, a luxury conference center, fine dining and other amenities.
 While the above blurb is unlikely to sway Founders' critics, there is no doubt that the project continues to move forward.
 It has contracted on property, it has hinted at what will be its vision for integration in learning, and it contemplates becoming a renaissance center for life-long learning.
 I still need to see the specifics, but I continue to remain hopeful that the Founders team can pull it off.

-:: help support this website | link | 0 Comments
+help support this website | link

-0 Comments:
+0 Comments

 :: Monday, September 11, 2006 ::